-Education, 12.58 years for husbands and 12.36 for wives.
-As a household, WW couples have 24.95 years of schooling.
-Husbands in HH marriages have 8.64 years of education, while women have 8.49 years of schooling.
+12.58 years for husbands and 12.36 for wives, so a WW household has 24.95 years of schooling.
+Men in HH marriages have 8.64 years of education, while women have 8.49.
 As a household, HH couples have 17.13 years of education.
-As predicted, the inter-ethnic couples exhibit matching in which partners marry people similar to them.
-WH husbands have 11.82 years of education, while wives have an average of 10.71 years.
-WH household attained a total of 22.68 years of schooling in total.
-HW husbands have 10.33 years of education, while wives have an average of
+As predicted, interethnic couples marry people similar to them.
+WH husbands have 11.82 years of education, while wives have an average of 10.71, a household total of 22.68 years.
+HW husbands have 10.33 years, while wives have an average of

-11.01 years.
-HW household attained a total of 21.50 years of schooling in total.
-Both His- panic men and women in inter-ethnic couples marry white spouses that are, on average, more educated the the average HH couple.
-More importantly for human capital accu- mulation, the mother in the HW marriages—the children likely have a Spanish sounding last-name—are more educated than their WH peers.
-Since mothers could be more im- portant in the a child’s human capital accumulation and education, this would suggest that a child with a Hispanic last-name should complete more years of education (Gould, Simhon, and Weinberg 2020).
+11.01, giving HW households a total of 21.50 years.
+Both Hispanic men and women in interethnic couples marry white spouses that are, on average, more educated than members of the average HH couple.
+More importantly for human capital accumulation, the mother in the HW marriages (those with children most likely to have a Hispanic-sounding last name—are more educated than their WH peers.
+Since mothers could be more important in the child’s human capital accumulation and education, this would suggest that a child with a Hispanic last name should complete more years of education (Gould, Simhon, and Weinberg 2020).

-The data reveals that WW couples have the highest total household education, amount- ing to 24.95 years, significantly surpassing the 17.69 years of HH couples.
-This stark con- trast underlines the substantial educational divide between these groups.
-Inter-ethnic couples, WH and HW, display intermediate educational achievements, with WH house- holds totaling 22.68 years of education and HW households slightly behind at 21.50 years.
-Notably, HW husbands are less educated (10.33 years) compared to WH husbands (11.82 years), yet HW wives surpass their WH counterparts with 11.01 years of education, sug- gesting a balance in educational attainment within these marriages.
-This factor is partic- ularly pertinent for children with Hispanic last names who might derive greater benefits from their mother’s higher education.
+The data reveals that WW couples have the highest total household education, amounting to 24.95 years, significantly surpassing the 17.69 years of HH couples and illustrating the substantial educational divide between the groups.
+Interethnic couples (WH and HW) have intermediate education: WH households total 22.68 years and HW households are close behind at 21.50 years.
+Notably, HW husbands are less educated (10.33 years) compared to WH husbands (11.82 years), yet HW wives surpass their WH counterparts with 11.01 years of education, suggesting a balance in educational attainment within these marriages.
+This factor is particularly pertinent for children with Hispanic last names who might derive greater benefits from their mother’s higher education.

 In terms of labor market performance, WW households boast the highest log total family income at 10.75, while HH households fall at the lower end with 10.42.
-Among inter-ethnic couples, WH households have a slightly higher total income of 10.65 com- pared to HW households at 10.60.
-Notably, the difference in husbands’ log hourly earn- ings between HW and WH is marginal, indicating HW men earn 4% less than their WH counterparts.
-Furthermore, HW women actually surpass WH women in earnings, with HW wives earning 1.75 and WH wives earning 1.73 in log hourly earnings, respectively.
-This reversal in the typical earning pattern not only speaks to the closing economic dis- parities between these groups but also implies potentially greater economic contributions from HW women to their families, which could be advantageous for children and to the developments of traits that are important in the labor market.
+Among interethnic couples, WH households have a slightly higher total income of 10.65 compared to HW households at 10.60.
+The difference in husbands’ log hourly earnings between HW and WH is marginal, with HW men earning 4% less than their WH counterparts.
+HW women surpass WH women in earnings, with HW wives earning 1.75 and WH wives earning 1.73 in log hourly earnings, respectively.
+This reversal in the typical earning pattern speaks to the closing economic disparities between these groups and implies potentially greater economic contributions from HW women to their families, which could benefit their children when they enter the labor market.

-The table also sheds light on fertility trends, noting that WW couples have less chil- dren than HH couples, reflecting broader socio-economic and cultural patterns.
-The dif- ference in fertility between HW and WH couples is positive but significantly lower than the difference in fertility between HH and WW couples.
+The table also reveals that WW couples have fewer children than HH couples, reflecting broader socioeconomic and cultural patterns.
+The difference in number of children between HW and WH couples is positive but significantly lower than the difference between HH and WW couples.

 The evidence presented in this section supports a robust empirical strategy, revealing